 Download this app from Microsoft Store for Windows 10, Windows 10 Mobile, Windows 10 Team (Surface Hub), HoloLens.
 See screenshots, read the latest customer reviews, and compare ratings for Microsoft Tips.

+Get started with Tips in Windows 10.
 Find surprising things you can do in Windows with the Tips app – it’s included in Windows 10.
 To find the app, press the Open the Tips app button or choose Start > Tips on your device.
 Then type Windows in the search box or select Browse all tips to see tips on other things.
-You can also go to Microsoft Tips on the web.
+You can also go to Microsoft ...